vthib/authenticode-parser/authenticode-parser-sys/README.md

 Native bindings for the [authenticode parser library](https://github.com/avast/authenticode-parser) from Avast.

 This library depends on Openssl.
-You might need to set the env variable `OPENSSL_LIB_DIR` to indicate where the openssl library is located.
+If the library is not found by default, you can either:
+- define the `OPENSSL_DIR` env variable, from which the include and library dir will be computed.
+- define the `OPENSSL_INCLUDE_DIR` and `OPENSSL_LIB_DIR` env variables.